-Selection criteria will be published in tender and quotation documents and must include a balanced range of criteria including but not limited to the following:
+Key Selection Criteria will be published in tender and quotation documents and must include a balanced range of criteria including but not limited to the following:

 Key Selection Criteria Typical Criteria Weightings for Significant Sustainability Opportunities (Option 1) Typical Criteria Weightings for Less Significant Sustainability Opportunities (Option 2) Sub Criteria Examples

-30% 30% Experience
+Experience

-Resources
+30% 30% Resources

-Capacity and Capability Sustainability (Mandatory) Risk Management
+0 Risk Management

-Legal Compliance
+Capacity and Capability Legal Compliance

-NON- PRICE Performance and Innovation
+NON- PRICE · Performance and Innovation

 CRITERIA Proposed Program

 Other as required

-20% minimum 10% Environmental Sustainability
+Sustainability 400/ Environmental Sustainability

-Local Sustainability
+(Mandatory) 20% minimum 10% Local Sustainability

 Social Sustainability

 Price Criteria Price (Mandatory) 50% minimum 60% minimum Comparison of Whole of Life Cost, Total Project Cost or Estimated Annual Cost

-Wherever possible, particularly for larger value or long term contracts, Council will consider issuing firm obligations to achieve clear and measurable improvements to local, social and environmental outcomes.
+\Wherever possible, particularly for larger value or long term contracts, Council will consider issuing firm obligations to achieve clear and measurable improvements to local, social and environmental outcomes.
 Particularly for local and social sustainability, this may include requesting the creation of new jobs for disadvantaged communities and/or new apprenticeships.

-Whilst Council will endeavour to maximise sustainability opportunities as often as possible, exceptions where a lower sustainability weighting (option 2 above) may be used, will be assessed on a case by case basis and may include but not be limited to the following considerations:
+Whilst Council will endeavour to maximise sustainability opportunities as often as possible, exceptions where a lower sustainability weighting (option 2 above) may be used, will be assessed on a case-by-case basis and may include but not be limited to the following considerations:

-- a.
-The services required are not likely to allow significant environmental differentiation or improvement (for example, Business Technology equipment or Project Management Services); and/or - b.
+- The services required are not likely to allow significant environmental differentiation or improvement (for example, some Business Technology software or Project Management Services); and/or - b.
 The supplier market consists of small or medium sized businesses where a local presence or opportunities to employ new staff or engage social enterprise resources are unlikely (for example sole traders or family businesses with few staff).

-2.6.5 Social Sustainability
+2.6.6 Social Sustainability